 Although river cruises have traditionally been the favorite of older travelers, one brand is appealing to families with kids: AmaWaterways has partnered with Disney to offer selected itineraries and tour guides geared to multi-generational family groups.
 They're even building new ships with interconnecting rooms so parents and children have direct access without having to change out of their jammies.

 Hawaii has always been a popular honeymoon destination, and now it is a family destination as well.
-Couples who traveled to these islands after their own wedding and fell in love with the state returned, kids in tow.
+Couples who traveled to these islands after their own wedding and fell in love with the state returned with kids in tow.
 Many of Hawaii's hotels responded by offering special services for families with children.

 With 3,000 rooms in multiple towers, Hilton Hawaiian Village on Waikiki Beach is the largest.
 Its Camp Penguin for kids ages 5 to 12 immerses them in the culture of Hawaii with stories, games, arts, crafts, and music.
-They'll learn to hula and make leis while you hit the spa, the beach, the shops, or your room in blissful peace.
+They'll learn to hula and make leis while you hit the spa, beach, shops, or your room in blissful peace.
 This hotel also has a dedicated wedding chapel, so you can have both your wedding and honeymoon here.

 Once the preserve of loving couples and executive business types traveling on the company's dime, many Ritz-Carlton properties in sunny resort locations have gone out of their way to cultivate family travel business.

 Services at Ritz-Carlton hotels for adults on a honeymoon with kids include certified nannies, child-appropriate registration, summer camp sessions in June and July, and a kids' meal plan.
-At the Ritz-Carlton, Naples in Florida, there's also a virtual-reality games center and a nature center that features an aquarium with multiple programs including critter feeding time and beach-combing for shells.Continue to 5 of 6 below.
+At the Ritz-Carlton, Naples in Florida, there's also a virtual-reality games center and a nature center that features an aquarium with multiple programs including critter feeding time and beach-combing for shells.